LaunchDarkly vocabulary

 Role, custom role

-A role is a description of the access that a member has to information within LaunchDarkly.
+is a description of the access that a member or team has within LaunchDarkly.
 Every LaunchDarkly account has four built-in roles: Reader, Writer, Admin, and Owner.

-A custom role is also a description of the access that a member has to information within LaunchDarkly.
+is also a description of the access that a member or team has within LaunchDarkly.
 With custom roles, you create the description of the access using a set of statements called a policy.

 Every member must have at least one role or custom role assigned to them, either directly or through a team.
 This is true even if the role explicitly prohibits them from accessing any information within LaunchDarkly.

-To learn more, read LaunchDarkly's built-in roles, Custom roles, and Custom role concepts.
+To learn more, read Built-in roles, Custom roles, and Custom role concepts.

 Rule